How to price projects, submit

 Windows above second story – these will require a lift rental, adding to the bid cost.

-Any other equipment rental required, or other material costs (example: floor wax can get pretty expensive)
+Any other equipment rental required, or other material costs (example: floor wax can get expensive)

 How to submit a professional bid: